 PDF recommends that those who are considering applying for this award or have questions regarding how to best include members of the Parkinson’s community to please contact PDF at email@example.com or call (212) 923-4700.
 Points of contact for this award are: Dr. Beth Vernaleo and Dr. James Beck.
 For general questions, you can also review our Application FAQ.

-The PDF PAIR Leadership Award fosters patient engagement in Parkinson’s research.
-The awards, open for applications twice a year, support scientists in their work to formally engage PDF Research Advocates and other patient advocates (people with Parkinson's and care partners) their research.
-It is based on the PDF philosophy that when we bring together the two kinds of experts – the scientists who study PD and the individuals who live with it – we are likely to find answers more quickly.
-The award is an extension of PDF's Parkinson’s Advocates in Research (PAIR) program.
+The Parkinson’s Foundation PAIR Leadership Award fosters patient engagement in Parkinson’s research.
+The awards support scientists in their work to formally engage Parkinson’s Foundation Research Advocates and other patient advocates (people with Parkinson's and care partners) in their research.
+It is based on the Parkinson’s Foundation philosophy that when we bring together two kinds of experts – scientists who study PD and individuals who live with it – we are likely to find answers more quickly.
+The award is an extension of the Parkinson’s Foundation Parkinson’s Advocates in Research (PAIR) program.
+The application deadline is Thursday, June 1.

-Successful applicants will have a plan to formally engage one or more of PDF’s more than 260 trained Research Advocates or other patient advocates (people with PD and care partners) in their project, in a way that goes beyond recruitment or trial participation.
+Successful applicants will have a plan to formally engage one or more of the Parkinson’s Foundation’s 280 trained Research Advocates or other patient advocates (people with PD and care partners) in their project, in a way that goes beyond recruitment or trial participation.
 Engagement should be project-specific and applicants should demonstrate a pre-existing commitment to partnering with people with PD to improve research.

 Examples of possible patient advocate activities can include, but are not limited to: